• Skip to main content

 • Oregano – Adding this herb gives a nice balance to the spices.

-2. Use a mallet to pound the chicken breasts until they are consistently about ½ inch thick.
+2. Use a mallet to pound the chicken breasts to a uniform thickness, about ½ inch thick.

-3. Brush the chicken with oil on one side and then sprinkle with the rub mix.
+3. Brush the chicken with oil on one side and then sprinkle with the blackened seasoning.

 4. Pat the rub into the chicken breast.